| California Government

 as real property valuations, personal income, general fund

+resources, or population.
 Debt Service - The combination

 of both the interest and principal payments due to bondholders.